 Your child’s schoolteacher is unlikely to have the time to engage with all their students on a one-to-one basis, so your best option may be to seek a professional tutor, online or otherwise.
 Many, many parents are turning to personal tutors with great success – there is no shame in needing a little extra help.
 Sometimes, students just need a helping hand to understand what they’ve been learning at school.

-Gradually, you’ll find that, with the support of a tutor, your child has more confidence in their studies, is achieving better grades, and even that they are more motivated to complete their homework tasks.
+Gradually, you’ll find that, with the support of an English tutor in Jersey, your child has more confidence in their studies, is achieving better grades, and even that they are more motivated to complete their homework tasks.

 6. Don’t Be Critical